Thermoplastics properties, types, uses, advantages and disadvantages

-The most popular methods of processing thermoplastics are injection molding, extrusion, and thermoforming, The thermoplastics can be like rubber or as strong as aluminum depending on their chemistry, They are light weight , with densities of 0.9 to 2 gm/cc , Some thermoplastic materials can withstand the temperature extremes up to 600 F, while the others retain their properties at -100 F.
+The most popular methods of processing thermoplastics are injection molding, extrusion, and thermoforming, The thermoplastics can be like rubber or as strong as aluminum depending on their chemistry, They are lightweight, Some thermoplastic materials can withstand temperature extremes up to 600 F, while the others retain their properties at -100 F.

-Two types of thermoplastics are high-temperature thermoplastics and engineering thermoplastics, Examples of high-temperature thermoplastics contain popular materials such as polypropylene and PVC, They are commonly used for the pipes, the bottles and the plastic containers.
+Two types of thermoplastics are high-temperature thermoplastics and engineering thermoplastics, Examples of high-temperature thermoplastics contain popular materials such as polypropylene and PVC, They are commonly used for pipes, bottles & plastic containers.

-Engineering thermoplastics are typically flame-retardant & they can withstand the temperatures of up to 100 degrees C, Engineering plastics cost much more to produce than these popular materials, They contain the materials such as the nylons and the polyesters.
+Engineering thermoplastics are typically flame-retardant & they can withstand temperatures of up to 100° C, Engineering plastics cost much more to produce than these popular materials, They contain the materials such as nylons and polyesters.

-One type of the thermoplastic which is called polyester resin, It is used for the car bodies and the garden furniture, Another type of thermoplastics is polymethyl methacrylate, It is used for the lenses and the windows.
+One type of thermoplastic is called polyester resin, It is used for car bodies and garden furniture, Another type of thermoplastics is polymethyl methacrylate, It is used for lenses and windows.

-Thermoplastics are energy efficient both in their manufacture & processing, Thermoplastic components can be made in very high volume with high precision & low cost, They can replace the metals with a considerable weight savings, proper care is taken in design, Most thermoplastics have better fatigue properties than the metals and they can tolerate larger deflections than the metals without deforming.
+Thermoplastics are energy efficient both in their manufacture & processing, Thermoplastic components can be made in very high volume with high precision & low cost, They can replace the metals with considerable weight savings, and proper care is taken in the design, Most thermoplastics have better properties than the metals and they can tolerate larger deflections than the metals without deforming.

-The thermoplastics can be remolded & recycled without negatively affecting the material’s physical properties, They can soften when they heated & they become more fluid as additional heat is applied, The curing process is completely reversible because no chemical bonding takes place.
+The thermoplastics can be remolded & recycled without negatively affecting the material’s physical properties, They can soften when they are heated & they become more fluid as additional heat is applied, The curing process is completely reversible because no chemical bonding takes place.

-Thermoplastic materials resin & they offer many performance benefits, but most thermoplastic materials offer high strength, shrink-resistance & easy bendability, Depending on the resin, They are used in the low-stress applications such as the plastic bags or high-stress mechanical parts.
+Thermoplastic materials offer many performance benefits, most thermoplastic materials offer high strength, shrink-resistance & easy bendability, Depending on the resin, They are used in low-stress applications such as plastic bags or high-stress mechanical parts.

-Thermoplastics materials have high strength, They are lightweight & they comes with relatively low processing costs, You can manufacture the thermoplastic components easily in high volumes with high precision, The engineers use the thermoplastics instead of the metals because of their much lighter weight.
+Thermoplastics materials have high strength, They are lightweight & they come with relatively low processing costs, You can manufacture thermoplastic components easily in high volumes with high precision, The engineers use thermoplastics instead of metals because of their much lighter weight.

-Thermoplastics materials are highly recyclable, They offer aesthetically-superior finishes, They have High-impact resistance, They contain remolding/reshaping capabilities, They offer a chemical resistant, They have hard crystalline or rubbery surface options and they have Eco-friendly manufacturing.
+Thermoplastics materials are highly recyclable, They offer aesthetically-superior finishes, They have High-impact resistance, They contain remolding/reshaping capabilities, They offer chemical resistant, They have a hard crystalline or rubbery surface options and they have Eco-friendly manufacturing.

-The thermoplastics can soften or melt when they heated and returning to solid when they cooled, The process is repeatable and it does not change the chemical nature of the polymer, Heating provides the thermal energy to allow the long polymer chains to move freely past one another and take on new shapes, Cooling reduces molecular motion to the level where the chains no longer move freely.
+The thermoplastics can soften or melt when they are heated and returning to solid when they are cooled, The process is repeatable and it does not change the chemical nature of the polymer, Heating provides the thermal energy to allow the long polymer chains to move freely past one another and take on new shapes, Cooling reduces molecular motion to the level where the chains no longer move freely.

-The thermoplastics , with the exception of polyester and polyimide film, have only recently gained popularity, particularly for microelectronic structures in the recent times, Advanced thermoplastics can now provide high melting points and exceptional stability early generation polymers could not offer.
+Thermoplastics, with the exception of polyester and polyimide film, have only recently gained popularity, particularly for microelectronic structures in recent times, Advanced thermoplastics can now provide high melting points and exceptional stability early generation polymers could not offer.

-Many thermoplastic materials, especially the composites, tend to fracture rather than deform under high stress levels, They suffer from creep where the thermoplastics materials relax or weaken when they exposed to long-term loading.
+Many thermoplastic materials, especially composites, tend to fracture rather than deform under high-stress levels, They suffer from creep where the thermoplastics materials relax or weaken when they are exposed to long-term loading.

-The primary drawback of using the thermoplastics instead of the materials such as the metal is that the thermoplastics can melt, Some types of low-quality thermoplastics melt, some thermoplastics degrade when they’re exposed to direct sunlight or ultraviolet light levels for the extended times.
+The primary drawback of using thermoplastics instead of the materials such as metal is that the thermoplastics can melt, Some types of low-quality thermoplastics melt, and some thermoplastics degrade when they’re exposed to direct sunlight or ultraviolet light levels for extended times.

-Thermoplastics are more expensive than thermoset materials and they can melt if they heated, Many materials have poor resistance to hydrocarbons, organic solvents and highly polar solvents but the others have excellent resistance to these materials.
+Thermoplastics are more expensive than thermoset materials and they can melt if heated, Many materials have poor resistance to hydrocarbons, organic solvents and highly polar solvents but others have excellent resistance to these materials.